gautism1/admitkardfullstaack_backend/README.md

-# admitkardfullstaack_backend# AdmitKard Frontend React Web App
+# admitkardfullstack_backend# AdmitKard Backend React Web App

 **It s a react application .**
 It includes